sva-alt/dotfiles/README.md

 # Hello!!
-My name is santiago and this are some of my preferred settings when using some common tools while I do nothing productive in my pc :)
+My name is santiago and this are some of my preferred settings when using some common tools while I do nothing in my pc :)

 Hope you like it!